What Courses Do You Take in a Business Management Program?

 Business professionals rely on data analysis and statistics to make data-driven decisions.

 In business statistics courses, you’ll explore statistical analysis tools and their applications.
-You’ll learn about concepts like data distribution, regression analysis, and data interpretation.
+You’ll learn about concepts such as data distribution, regression analysis, and data interpretation.

 The course will train you to apply statistical methods in business settings.

-Most programs recommend a business statistics course around the second year of your business management degree.
-Since you’ll apply your statistics and business analytics knowledge in upper-division courses.
+Most programs recommend a business statistics course around the second year of your degree since you’ll apply your knowledge in advanced courses.

 Business Law